Progyny (PGNY) to Release Earnings on Thursday

-Progyny (NASDAQ:PGNY – Get Free Report) will issue its quarterly earnings data after the market closes on Thursday, August 3rd.
-Analysts expect the company to announce earnings of $0.10 per share for the quarter.
-Progyny has set its Q2 guidance at $0.09-$0.10 EPS and its FY23 guidance at $0.42-$0.48 EPS.Parties that are interested in participating in the company’s conference call can do so using this link.
+Progyny (NASDAQ:PGNY – Get Free Report) is scheduled to release its earnings data after the market closes on Thursday, August 3rd.
+Analysts expect Progyny to post earnings of $0.10 per share for the quarter.
+Progyny has set its Q2 guidance at $0.09-$0.10 EPS and its FY23 guidance at $0.42-$0.48 EPS.Persons interested in registering for the company’s earnings conference call can do so using this link.

-Progyny (NASDAQ:PGNY – Get Free Report) last posted its earnings results on Monday, May 8th.
-The company reported $0.18 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.08 by $0.10.
+Progyny (NASDAQ:PGNY – Get Free Report) last released its earnings results on Monday, May 8th.
+The company reported $0.18 EPS for the quarter, topping the consensus estimate of $0.08 by $0.10.
 Progyny had a return on equity of 11.81% and a net margin of 4.93%.
-The firm had revenue of $258.40 million for the quarter, compared to analyst estimates of $246.63 million.
-During the same quarter in the prior year, the company earned $0.05 EPS.
-Progyny’s revenue was up 50.1% on a year-over-year basis.
+The firm had revenue of $258.40 million during the quarter, compared to analysts’ expectations of $246.63 million.
+During the same period in the previous year, the firm posted $0.05 EPS.
+Progyny’s revenue for the quarter was up 50.1% on a year-over-year basis.
 On average, analysts expect Progyny to post $0 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-In related news, CEO Peter Anevski sold 22,932 shares of the stock in a transaction on Monday, May 8th.
-The stock was sold at an average price of $35.09, for a total value of $804,683.88.
-Following the transaction, the chief executive officer now directly owns 215,924 shares of the company’s stock, valued at approximately $7,576,773.16.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-In related news, Director Cheryl Scott sold 1,170 shares of the stock in a transaction on Tuesday, June 27th.
-The stock was sold at an average price of $37.27, for a total value of $43,605.90.
-Following the completion of the sale, the director now directly owns 9,744 shares in the company, valued at approximately $363,158.88.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Peter Anevski sold 22,932 shares of the stock in a transaction on Monday, May 8th.
-The shares were sold at an average price of $35.09, for a total value of $804,683.88.
-Following the completion of the sale, the chief executive officer now owns 215,924 shares of the company’s stock, valued at $7,576,773.16.
+In other Progyny news, CEO Peter Anevski sold 16,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 7th.
+The stock was sold at an average price of $40.97, for a total transaction of $655,520.00.
+Following the transaction, the chief executive officer now owns 215,924 shares in the company, valued at approximately $8,846,406.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, Chairman David J. Schlanger sold 67,887 shares of the company’s stock in a transaction that occurred on Monday, May 8th.
+The stock was sold at an average price of $35.11, for a total value of $2,383,512.57.
+Following the sale, the chairman now owns 73,487 shares of the company’s stock, valued at approximately $2,580,128.57.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, CEO Peter Anevski sold 16,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 7th.
+The shares were sold at an average price of $40.97, for a total value of $655,520.00.
+Following the completion of the sale, the chief executive officer now directly owns 215,924 shares in the company, valued at approximately $8,846,406.28.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 451,307 shares of company stock valued at $16,986,513.
-14.00% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 451,307 shares of company stock worth $16,986,513.
+Company insiders own 14.00% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the stock.
-BlackRock Inc. grew its stake in shares of Progyny by 3.8% during the first quarter.
-BlackRock Inc. now owns 9,700,353 shares of the company’s stock valued at $311,575,000 after acquiring an additional 353,499 shares in the last quarter.
-Vanguard Group Inc. grew its stake in shares of Progyny by 2.1% during the third quarter.
-Vanguard Group Inc. now owns 6,852,362 shares of the company’s stock valued at $253,949,000 after acquiring an additional 140,947 shares in the last quarter.
-Clearbridge Investments LLC grew its stake in shares of Progyny by 2.7% during the first quarter.
-Clearbridge Investments LLC now owns 3,223,502 shares of the company’s stock valued at $165,688,000 after acquiring an additional 86,249 shares in the last quarter.
-Thrivent Financial for Lutherans grew its stake in shares of Progyny by 11.3% during the first quarter.
-Thrivent Financial for Lutherans now owns 2,885,980 shares of the company’s stock valued at $92,698,000 after acquiring an additional 293,192 shares in the last quarter.
-Finally, JPMorgan Chase & Co. grew its stake in shares of Progyny by 11.8% during the first quarter.
-JPMorgan Chase & Co. now owns 2,572,711 shares of the company’s stock valued at $82,636,000 after acquiring an additional 272,359 shares in the last quarter.
-96.25% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the business.
+Yousif Capital Management LLC lifted its stake in shares of Progyny by 1.1% during the 1st quarter.
+Yousif Capital Management LLC now owns 37,264 shares of the company’s stock worth $1,915,000 after purchasing an additional 392 shares during the period.
+First Republic Investment Management Inc. lifted its stake in shares of Progyny by 4.6% during the 4th quarter.
+First Republic Investment Management Inc. now owns 9,006 shares of the company’s stock worth $281,000 after purchasing an additional 395 shares during the period.
+Captrust Financial Advisors lifted its stake in shares of Progyny by 25.0% during the 1st quarter.
+Captrust Financial Advisors now owns 2,091 shares of the company’s stock worth $107,000 after purchasing an additional 418 shares during the period.
+Teacher Retirement System of Texas raised its position in shares of Progyny by 4.6% in the 4th quarter.
+Teacher Retirement System of Texas now owns 11,007 shares of the company’s stock worth $343,000 after buying an additional 485 shares during the period.
+Finally, Lazard Asset Management LLC raised its position in shares of Progyny by 45.2% in the 4th quarter.
+Lazard Asset Management LLC now owns 1,763 shares of the company’s stock worth $54,000 after buying an additional 549 shares during the period.
+Hedge funds and other institutional investors own 96.25% of the company’s stock.

 Progyny Company Profile